Community Standards Code Policy

 h.
 Residence Hall Expulsion – Permanent separation of the student from the residence halls.

 i.
-University Suspension – Separation of the student from the University for a definite period of time, after which the student is eligible to return.
+University Suspension – Separation of the student from the University, or specific programs and activities, for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.

 j.
 University Expulsion – Permanent separation of the student from the University.

 k.
 Revocation of Admission and/or Degree